 Documentation for Suntan Special is offered in three forms, a native OS/2 information presentation file, a set of web pages, and a printed manual.

 The INF and web pages are produced by the Suntan Special automated build process.
 The web pages are available on the Suntan Special website.

 A release of Suntan Special is built by a script.
 The script builds the display monitor program, the help files, and the web pages.
 The script then assembles each product in a folder.
-All the suntan Special files and applications for the product are copied to the folder, which can then be copied to the product CD.
+All the suntan Special files and applications for the product are copied to the folder, which can then be copied to the product directory.

 The build script is controlled by a product listing file, which lists the Suntan Special editions, one per line.
 Each edition name and the sequences included in the product are listed in the product listing file.